massung/lexer/README.md

 	            ("="     :eq))
 	MY-LEXER

-*Note: whatever keyword options are passed to the lexer are also passed to all the token patterns compiled.*
+*Note: whatever pattern options are passed to the lexer are also passed to all the token patterns compiled.*

 Each token parsed should return two values: the token class and optional value (please see the [Interface to lexical anylizer](http://www.lispworks.com/documentation/lw61/LW/html/lw-321.htm) to understand why this is).

-If the token class is `NIL` then the token is skipped and the next token in the source is returned instead.
+If the token class and value are both `NIL` then the token is skipped and the next token in the source is returned instead.
 Otherwise, the value is wrapped in a `TOKEN` object, which can then be inspected with the following reader functions:

 	#'token-lexeme
 	#'token-source